-Megan holds a PhD in zoology from Washington State University and has worked for seven years in the field of environmental education.
-She brings a passion for science and the outdoors and hopes to bring real inquiry based science to students across the US.
-In her free time Megan enjoys Nordic skiing, running, and playing with her family in the Sierra.
+Megan holds a PhD in zoology from Washington State University and is passionate about science and the environment.
+Her focus is on teaching more people the process of science and she hopes to bring it to as many students as possible across the US.
+In her free time Meg enjoys Nordic skiing, running, and playing with her family in the Sierra.

-Mary Ellen Benier
+Mary Ellen Benier, Programs

 Board of Directors